 The Scrum core roles are accountable for the success of the product delivered, so they need to have the authority to create it.
 The Scrum team is self-directed and does not report to a manager regarding what they work on, how long it will take, or how they do their work.
 So, the project manager does not have a command and control role, instead, they need to base their relationship with the Scrum team on trust and collaboration.

-Also, the manager does not have the authority to direct the team to put new features in the product.
+Also, in the Scrum framework, the manager does not have the authority to direct the team to put new features in the product.
 Instead, they must work with the product owner to get the requirements into the product backlog.
 And only the product owner has the authority to prioritize the product backlog, meaning their requirement may not be seen as a high priority item.

 How the manager is used to receiving status also changes.
 The manager does not call their own development status meetings, as the team must remain focused on the work of the sprint.
 Instead, the Scrum framework itself provides the transparency needed for stakeholders to stay informed.

-The manager can view the prioritized product backlog to see the work remaining on the project.
+The manager using a Scrum framework can view the prioritized product backlog to see the work remaining on the project.
 And the burndown chart and sprint backlog gives visibility into how the current sprint is progressing.

-At the end of each sprint, the manager can attend the sprint review meeting, to monitor the progress of the project and ask questions.
+At the end of each sprint with the methodology based on the Scrum framework, the manager can attend the sprint review meeting, to monitor the progress of the project and ask questions.
 And the manager is welcome at the daily Scrum meetings, although they must attend as an observer and are not allowed to talk during the meeting.

-Now, let’s move from the PM to the Manager.
-When using Scrum, the manager should take on two new responsibilities to ensure the success of the project.
+Now, let's move from the PM to the Manager.
+When using a Scrum framework, the manager should take on two new responsibilities to ensure the success of the project.
 First, the manager needs to back up the product owner who has the challenging job of getting requirements from stakeholders and prioritizing them.